-The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media identified in their submission that their National Parks and Wildlife Service section will be commissioning a Hydrogeological and Ecological Survey of the tufa springs in Knocksink Wood and Ballyman Glen in 2020.
+The Department of Culture, Heritage and the Gaeltacht identified in their submission that their National Parks and Wildlife Service section will be commissioning a Hydrogeological and Ecological Survey of the tufa springs in Knocksink Wood and Ballyman Glen in 2020.
 The purpose of this study will be to better understand the hydrogeological conditions of the tufa springs and to delineate 'source protection zones', land areas that contributes groundwater to a spring.
 This study is likely to be a useful data source for lower-tier AAs that must be undertaken for lower-tier plans/projects under the Plan.
 The Council's "Groundwater Strategy for the Glencullen Local Area Plan upon abandonment of the existing wellfields as a source of Public Water Supply" (2018) might be of use to certain projects also (this is referenced in the detailed text that is provided under Policy Objective EI8: Groundwater Protection and Appropriate Assessment).

-Proposals for development under the Plan will have to comply with the various provisions of the Plan ensuring the protection of European sites (see Section 5), including Policy Objectives EI5: River Basin Management Plans30, EI8: Groundwater Protection and Appropriate Assessment31 and EI11: Rathmichael Groundwater and Surface Water Protection32 and Special Local Objective 9333.
+Proposals for development under the Plan will have to comply with the various provisions of the Plan ensuring the protection of European sites (see Section 5), including Policy Objectives EI5: River Basin Management Plans22, EI8: Groundwater Protection and Appropriate Assessment23 and EI11: Rathmichael Groundwater and Surface Water Protection24 and Special Local Objective 13025.